dendad-trainer/Titanic-Survivors/INSTRUCTIONS.md

 ### Setup

 You need to have a free account in Amazon SageMaker Studio Lab.
+There are no permissions / IAM restrictions.
+All data is stored on the hard drive of the Jupyter Notebook instance itself.
+The interface is Jupyter Lab.

 Launch a 'Project'.
 This can be type 'CPU', not 'GPU'.